pblischak/Bann_spdelim/README.md

 ### `parse_loci.py`

-Convert a `.loci` file from pyRAD to a FASTA file for BLASTing against the algal genome to identify contaminants.
+Convert a `.loci` file from pyRAD to a FASTA file for BLASTing against the anemone/reference genome to identify cnidarian-only loci.

 ### `blast2loci.py`

-Take BLAST output for contaminant identification and make a new `.loci` file that only contains loci that were not algal in origin.
+Take BLAST output for identifying anemone loci and make a new `.loci` file that only contains loci that were cnidarian in origin.

 ### `add_outgroup.py`